VAT on School Fees: FAQs

 It is crucial that we continue delivering an exceptional educational experience and maintain appropriate investment in our school for the benefit of current and future students.
 Our planning is designed to preserve this level of investment while ensuring parents’ money is wisely spent, always considering the needs of our pupils.

-The mechanism for the phased and partial introduction of VAT on school fees will be communicated in November, following the Autumn Budget on 30 October.
-We must ensure our invoice presentation complies with indirect tax regulations.
+The mechanism for the phased and partial introduction of VAT on school fees will be communicated in the coming weeks.
+We must ensure our invoice presentation complies with indirect tax regulations, and this is currently being investigated and finalised.
 Regardless, we will ensure that the additional burden for parents is as communicated (e.g., 4% from January 2025 until September 2025).
 This means that although VAT must be applied at 20% to our bills when this policy is introduced and will appear as a separate line item on billing documents at that time, the fee will be adjusted to ensure the total termly invoice amount is only 4% more than the published September 2024 fee.

 While our planning for the VAT imposition is well-advanced and has been rigorously scrutinised and approved by our Governing Board, we may need to amend our plans in response to changes in circumstances.
 We will always update parents promptly on any required changes.